 Research Output per year

 I’m a senior lecturer in Counselling with over twenty five years’ experience in education.
-I’m a Registered, Accredited Counsellor with the British Association for Counselling and Psychotherapy (BACP) and a COSCA Accredited trainer.
+I’m a Registered, Accredited Counsellor with the British Association for Counselling and Psychotherapy (BACP)

 My particular research interest is the social and emotional effects of acquired sight loss.
 Additionally, I am interested in wider issues surrounding disability, equality and inclusion.
 My initial research into the emotional impact of sight loss won the BACP New Researcher Prize in 2009.
 I have since delivered invited keynote speeches and papers at a number of national conferences.